wavded/humane-js/readme.md

 </pre>

 ## Configuration
-Humane is very simple, only the timeout before the popup dissapears is configurable
+Humane is very simple, only the timeout before the popup disappears is configurable
 <pre>
 humane.timeout = 2000
 </pre>